Paintersrp/portfolio-v2/src/content/post/automating-an-astro-portfolio-deployment.md

 fi
 ```

-This script automates the deployment process by running the `make deploy` command before any `git push` operation.
+This script runs the `make deploy` command, and if it fails, it exits with a non-zero status, aborting the `git push` operation.
+This way, you can ensure that your changes are successfully deployed before they're pushed to the remote repository.

 ## Breaking Down the Makefile